harshbhandariv/fourierchaos/README.md

-# Chaos of three circles
+# Chaos of Fourier Circle

 [Watch this video](https://youtu.be/aMNpfNBn-fc)